-We each began capturing weddings independently and met working alongside each other a few years ago.
-From then, a wicked friendship grew, and with that the decision to work as a team to capture weddings came about.
+We each began capturing weddings independently and met working alongside each other in 2016.
+From then, a wicked friendship grew, and with that – the decision to work as a team to capture weddings came about.

 We organically work so well as a team, that it not only makes the wedding day fun and easy.
 It also ensures we are delivering a cohesive gallery and film, that flows and will remain timeless.

 Pesco / Dairy Free (less confusing than it seems)